 Now clearly this meeting is in violation of many traditions, if this meeting is taking place as is described in the submitted question.
 Tradition Five reminds us that each group has one primary purpose – to carry its message to the sex and love addict who still suffers.
 It is pretty obvious that what this meeting is described as doing does not conform with its primary purpose.
 The meeting also is violating Tradition Six by bringing in outside literature, and tying up the SLAA name with outside movements.
 It is also clear that the meeting is violating Tradition Ten in having opinion on outside issues, and, unlike in many situations involved in outside issues, it is, in fact, involved in public controversy.

 Any group gathered together for the purposes of SLAA recovery may call themselves may call themselves an SLAA group, and that group is autonomous from SLAA as a whole and may do as it pleases.
 However, the caveat for Tradition 3, which says they may call themselves a group, is that it be provided they have no outside affiliation.
 This meeting is clearly affiliated with outside literature and an outside movement, and therefore cannot call itself an SLAA group.
 However, since 12 step programs have no enforcement bodies, SLAA as a whole cannot do anything to enforce these traditions.
 Anyone who is concerned about the outcome of these events is counseled not to worry, however, as these sorts of things tend to fizzle themselves out over time.
-A group will begin to wonder why one has been secretary for so long, or why SLAA matters are not discussed.
+A group will begin to wonder why one member has been secretary for so long, or why SLAA matters are not discussed.
 A group conscience will be taken, or members will leave to attend other meetings.
 This manner of thinking, motivated by outside issues, cannot spread to affect other meetings without a good deal of change happening at local Intergroup, nor can the fellowship as a whole be affected without a good deal of change at the national level.

 I, myself, am far from a racist, and I do think the study of these books is very valuable.
 However, all politics are outside issues, as are ideologies and outside literature.
 Our common welfare comes first, as Tradition One teaches us, and we preserve this by sticking to our primary purpose, as outlined in Tradition 5.
 Meeting members can change this meeting from the inside, through their shares, through business meetings, through taking a group conscience, through leaving the meeting, etc. I have full faith that the group conscience, the manifestation of God leading our group affairs, as mentioned in Tradition 2, will solve this issue, in God’s time.